upcontent/UpContent-Marketing/content/post/how-to-evaluate-content.md

 By sharing others' content, you can help your audience discover interesting reads while also attracting attention to your own.
 Pretty neat, huh?

-Here's some things to remember:
+Here are some things to remember:

 **Make sure the content you share is high-enough quality**.
 Even if you are sending out 100 tweets a day, you still need to make sure the content is relevant and speaks to your audience.